 Assorted Parisian residents of Miraculous Ladybug, covering the main and supporting cast's families, other recurring characters, and One Shot Characters.
-For tropes pertaining to Marinette Dupain-Cheng, Adrien Agreste, Alya Césaire, Chloé Bourgeois, and Nino Lahiffe, see here.
+For tropes pertaining to Marinette Dupain-Cheng, Adrien Agreste, Alya Césaire, Chloé Bourgeois, Nino Lahiffe, and Luka Couffaine, see here.
 For tropes pertaining to other characters from Marinette's school, see here.

 Akumatized form: Weredad